Automations

 - Multiple automation types for different use cases

-- Background operation (app doesnt need to be open)
+- Background operation (app doesn't need to be open)

 Use Cases: